kgish/ruby-hal-server/README.md

 Provides a basic template for setting up a simple application combining  [webmachine](https://github.com/seancribbs/webmachine-ruby) and the Hypertext Application Language (HAL) for building real RESTful systems in Ruby.

-Roar is a framework for parsing and rendering REST documents.
+ROAR (Resource-Oriented Architectures in Ruby) is a framework for parsing and rendering REST documents.
 Roar comes with built-in JSON, JSON-HAL, JSON-API and XML support.

 I've tested and verified the server with the [HAL-browser](https://github.com/mikekelly/hal-browser), see below.